k0rventen/smartcity/README.md

     - Various LEDs,
     - Ultrasonic distance sensors,
   - A LoRaWAN antenna, to upload the gathered data to a nearby gateway
+- A Multitech LoRa gateaway, to receive the payloads from the arduinos

 ## Smart scenarios